FBDr/6lowpanstars/README.md

 # Installation
 Install NS-3 according to the instructions in https://github.com/nsnam/ns-3-dev-git.
-Clone this repository into the NS-3 folder.
+Merge this repository with the NS-3 folder.